 Finding a job without speaking Swedish is possible as many international companies use English as the working language, and if you are a specialist in your field a company may be willing to hire you based on your skills.
 At the same time, knowing Swedish will greatly improve your employment prospects.

 Contact employers directly

 It’s estimated that more than half of all jobs in Sweden are filled in other ways than via an advertisement.
-So don’t hesitate to contact employers directly and market your skills.
+Don’t hesitate to contact employers directly and market your skills.
 This method is frequently used in Sweden.
 Even if there is nothing immediately, it may lead to something in the future.

 As an international student in Sweden you have the right to work as much as you like during your studies.
 However, it is often difficult to find a part-time job without speaking Swedish.
 Once you have finished your studies, you can also extend your stay and launch your career here.

-Most universities have a careers service which provides free support and advice, organise seminars and workshops, and often have listings for job/thesis project opportunities.
-Don’t wait until the end of your studies to speak to them.
-Do it early and start planning your career.
+Most universities have a careers service which provides free support and advice, organises seminars and workshops, and often has listings for job/thesis project opportunities.
+Don’t wait until the end of your studies to speak to them; do it early and start planning your career.
 Here are 10 tips for finding work in Sweden.

 Local labour market

 Each quarter Business Region Göteborg publishes an economic outlook report for the Gothenburg region.
 The reports include up-to-date information about the local labour market.